voygha/CRUD-API-FLASK/Readme.md

 ```

 ### Obtener todos los items / Get all Items
-Para obtener todos los items unicamente necesitaremos el endpoint, You only need the endpoint to get all items:
+Para obtener todos los items unicamente necesitaremos el endpoint

+You only need the endpoint to get all items:

 Endpoint: http://127.0.0.1:5000/items/